JoshuaSkootsky/my-site-blog/content/posts/tic-tac-toe.md

 }
 ```

 An alternative approach would be to to reassign the global state variable.
 However, I've chosen to initialize STATE as a constant with const, which prevents reassignment.
 This makes sense if I only want the state to be changed by either pushing new valid board states or popping old ones off.
 Since STATE can only be as long as there are turns in a game, there isn't much to worry about calling pop 1 to 9 times to reset a single game.
-If for some reason STATE could get very long, it would be nice to be able to reassign the variable to the initial state.
+If for some reason STATE could get very long, it would be nice to be able to reassign the variable to the initial state, to avoid the time taken to reset the board to grow linearly with the length of STATE.
+Since STATE is necessarily limited, this isn't a concern.

 ## Derived State